OliverCulleyDeLange/grvmkr/README.md

 - ✅ Grid Tools
   - Choose the BPM, number of bars, and grid size for each grid individually.
   - Duplicate any grid
+  - Move grids up or down in the file
 - ✅ Keyboard shortcuts:
   - Copy (ctrl/cmd + C) & Paste (ctrl/cmd + V).
 Also available in the grid toolbar for mobile users.
   - Space to play / pause